System Design Space

 Common pitfalls

-Assuming Angular alone can solve organizational issues without technical leadership and shared engineering practices.
+Assuming Angular automatically solves organizational issues without technical leadership and shared engineering practices.

-Treating major-version upgrades as a quick refactor instead of a staged migration program.
+Planning a major-version upgrade as a short refactor instead of a staged migration path.

-Ignoring bundle budgets, SSR, and web vitals while relying on framework reputation.
+Ignoring performance budgets, server rendering, and Web Vitals while relying only on the framework's enterprise reputation.

 Mixing inconsistent architecture styles in one monorepo without explicit contracts and ownership boundaries.